timoxley/npm-tutor/chapters/npm-workshop-making-packages-init/exercises/adduser/Readme.md

 ## Task

-Make sure you're registered and logged into npm, then run `verify`.
+Make sure you're registered and logged into npm, then run `npm-tutor verify`.

 ## Hints